New Zealand – Major Infrastructure Projects 2024

 Value: 247 million NZD

-In line with plans currently underway to improve railway access to the region, three stations have been proposed for additional improvements to public transport.
+In line with plans currently underway to improve railway access to the region, three stations have been funded for additional improvements to public transport by the New Zealand Government.

 1. Drury Central Station – will be located on the existing rail line south of Waihoehoe Road, between Flanagan and Great South Roads.
 It is to be near a proposed large town centre to the south of Waihoehoe Road.